 Image placement is everything — almost 80% of buyers really want to see what they are purchasing before going ahead with the sale.
 Likewise, buyers also want to know what other consumers are thinking — reviews would really assist in making the decision to purchase.

 Online shopping is increasing at a dramatic rate, with shoppers becoming savvy and self aware in their purchasing habits.
 Retailers, marketplaces and online sellers are doing some great things, but there is always a lot more to learn about what makes the modern online shopper tick.
+We also see many new data providers, looking for 3rd party data segments and their definitions of what a shopper does.
 Find this article was helpful or insightful?
 Please share your thoughts below.

 More tips & tricks